 Paramount Ranch, Thousand Oaks – In 1927, Paramount Pictures purchased 2,700 acres of the old Rancho Las Virgenes in the Santa Monica Mountains for use as a “movie ranch.”
 For 25 years, a veritable Hollywood who’s who practiced their craft here, including director Cecil B. Demille and actors Bob Hope, Gary Cooper and Claudette Colbert, but the diverse landscape was the real star of the show.
 Now a National Recreation Area, Paramount Ranch is the only place in the National Park System where you can see movie making in action. (nps.gov/samo/planyourvisit/paramountranch.htm)

-If the Los Angeles amusement / theme parks aren’t enough to keep you busy, you might want to also check out the other Southern California offerings: Orange County amusement / theme parks and San Diego amusement / theme parks.
-There’s no such thing as too much fun in California!
+If those amusement parks don’t strike your fancy or aren’t enough to keep you busy, you might want to also check out our Orange County amusement parks and San Diego theme parks articles.
+There’s truly no such thing as having too much fun in California!

 Category Page Featured Image Photo of Wizarding World Harry Potter at Universal Studios Hollywood by Thank You via flickr (Creative Commons); Photo of Paramount Pictures Studio Tour by sk via flickr (Creative Commons); and Photo of Filmmaker Statue at Universal Studios Hollywood by Chris Yarzab via flickr (Creative Commons).

 PLEASE NOTE: Hours of operation, driving times, etc., can vary with then-current conditions.
 While every effort is made to provide accurate information,we cannot be responsible for errors or for changes that may have occurred since publication.
 Please confirm all information with actual service providers.The information provided on this website is done so without warranty of any kind, either expressed or implied.